Wright State Raiders men's basketball: Facilities

 The Wright State Raiders currently play their home games at the Ervin J. Nutter Center.
 Ervin J. Nutter, donated $1.5 million to Wright State University in 1986.
 Funds from both the state of Ohio and the university contributed an additional $8 million to construction efforts which began in 1988.
 Completed in 1990, Wright State would host the first event on December 1 where they would defeat Tennessee State 88–66.

 Coaches

-The Raiders have had 8 coaches in their 48 years as a program.
-Current head coach Scott Nagy was hired in 2016.
-Billy Donlon was the head coach from 2010–2016 after Brad Brownell was announced as the new Clemson head coach.
+The Raiders have had 10 coaches.
+Current head coach Clint Sargent was hired in 2024.
+Scott Nagy was the head coach from 2016 to 2024.
+Billy Donlon was the head coach from 2010 to 2016 after Brad Brownell was announced as the new Clemson head coach.
 Brownell was the second coach to take Wright State to the NCAA tournament following the winningest coach in team history, Ralph Underhill.
 Underhill coached from 1978 to 1996 and accumulated 356 wins at Wright State and an NCAA DII national championship in the 1982–83 season.